 dsbulk

-DataStax Bulk Loader provides the dsbulk command for loading, unloading, and counting data to or from:
+DataStax Bulk Loader provides the dsbulk command for loading, unloading, and counting data.

 Three subcommands, load, unload, and count are straightforward.
 The subcommands require the options keyspace and table, or a schema.query.
 The load and unload commands also require a designated data source (CSV or JSON).